-To redeem your Shares, you should complete and submit the redemption form which is available through the Singapore Representative or any other sales channel, if applicable.
+To redeem your Shares, you should complete and submit the redemption form which is available through the Singapore Representative or the distributors appointed by the Singapore Representative or any other sales channel, if applicable.
 You must redeem your Shares via the same entity through which those Shares had originally been purchased.